GabiThume/tecendobits/octopress/source/_posts/2013-04-21-starting-things-to-opw.markdown

 title: "Mozilla Test Gardener in Mac OS X 10.8"
 date: 2013-04-21 18:22
 comments: true
-categories: [mozilla, socorro, OPW, code, crash stats]
+categories: [mozilla, socorro, opw, gnome, code, crash stats]
 ---

 <a href=https://live.gnome.org/OutreachProgramForWomen>Outreach Program for Women</a> is a amazing program for include women in Free and Open Source Software.
 I am really interested in applying.
 So I decided to start by studing the Mozilla Projects to the OPW.